demiddel/hydration-react/README.md

 ### No hydration

-- `npm run start:createRoot` -
+- `npm run start:createRoot` - This will run a basic client-side-rendered example.
-- `npm run start:renderToStaticMarkup`
+- `npm run start:renderToStaticMarkup` - This will run a simple static site generated example.

 ### Hydration